persapiens/Course/Project/CM.md

 In this milestone, you will complete the following tasks:

-1. *Provisioning* and *configuring* an jenkins server, automatically using ansible.
+1. *Provisioning* and *configuring* an jenkins server (on a remote VM), automatically using ansible.
-2. Using jenkins-job-builder + ansible, setup build jobs for two applications:
+2. Using a combination of (jenkins-job-builder or Jenkinsfile) and ansible, automatically setup build jobs for two applications:
   * A nodejs web application [checkbox.io](https://github.com/chrisparnin/checkbox.io).
-  * A software "enterprise" Java system [iTrust](https://github.ncsu.edu/engr-csc326-staff/iTrust2-v2)
+  * An "enterprise" Java system [iTrust](https://github.ncsu.edu/engr-csc326-staff/iTrust2-v4)
-3. Demonstrate a passing build for each job.
-4. Setup up a `post-build action` that runs ansible scripts to provision and configure a VM for running each application.
+3. Using a combination of mocha/pm2, create a test script that will start and stop the checkbox.io service on the server.
+A starting place might be [the App](https://github.com/CSC-DevOps/App/blob/master/test/simple.js) we used in the Pipelines workshop.
+4. Create a simple git hook or GitHub webhook to trigger a build when a push is made to the repo.   _You may use a forked/cloned version of the two systems._ Demonstrate a passing build for each job after a commit.

 ### Constraints

 Abide by the following constraints:

-- Be able to setup jenkins configuration files and job files automatically (e.g., using templates/jenkins-job-builder).
+- Be able to setup jenkins configuration files and job files automatically (e.g., using jenkins-job-builder/Jenkinsfile).
 - Overcome challenges of automation, such as turning off jenkins setup wizard, and handling authentication.
 - For provisioning, use a remote VM, such as one from digital ocean or AWS.
-- For checkbox.io build job, it is sufficient to run `npm install`.
+- For checkbox.io build job, it is sufficient to run `npm test`.
 - For iTrust build job, verify that `mvn clean test verify checkstyle:checkstyle` works.
-- Demonstrate that checkbox.io works in a browser.
-- Demonstrate that iTrust works in a browser.

 ### Systems